Quebec wine: Climate and geography

 The St. Lawrence river valley, south of the province, is a fertile region where wild grapes and other fruits grow naturally and abundantly.
 However, the four-month-long winter of this humid continental climate zone freezes the land deep enough that most varieties of European vines do not survive.
 In the 1980s, Quebec wine growers started planting varieties known for their resistance to below-zero temperatures and in certain cases made use of modern techniques to heat up the soil during the coldest days of winter.
 Quebec wine makers have 6 months to accomplish what in warmer wine regions takes 11 to 12 months to do.

+Soil conditions, drainage and local topography provide many microclimates where grapes can flourish.
+Despite historic attempts to grow grapes along the St. Lawrence River, the Southern Appalachian Piedmont around Dunham is considered the heartland for wine grapes in Quebec.
+The average rainfall is between 661 and 819mm, frost-free days between 196 and 207, and degree days : between 1171 and 1348.

+"L’Association des vignerons du Québec", literally the Quebec vineyard keeper's association was formed in 1987, and renamed in 2018 as le Conseil des vins du Québec (CVQ), literally the Wine Council of Quebec, classifies nine growing regions.
+From west to east, south to north: 1) the Ottawa River valley and several south flowing tributaries; 2) Two Mountains, which includes the western half of the island of Montreal and areas along the Ottawa and St Lawrence Rivers; 3) the Richelieu Valley which takes in the western corner of the province to the length of the Richelieu River; 4) located within and to the north are ten prominent geologic remnants known as the Montérégie where vineyards coexist with established orchards and sugar bushes; 5) east along the US border in the Eastern Townships is the Southern Appalachian Piedmont region, which is distinct from its neighbours; 6) following north along the edge of the Appalachian range is the Northern Appalachian Piedmont; 7) to the east within the hilly range are the Appalachian Plateaus; 8) on the north and south shores of the Lake Saint-Pierre region are many small rivers which moderate the local climate; and 9) downstream to Quebec City and beyond along the St. Lawrence River and Ile d'Orleans.

 Grape varieties

 The vine varieties that seem to grow the best in Quebec are those of the Northern France, Germany, and North-Eastern United States.
 Some 40 varieties are grown in Quebec, with the most commonly planted being, for red wine, Sainte-Croix, Maréchal Foch, Frontenac, Sabrevois and De Chaunac, and for white wine, Vidal, Seyval blanc, L'Acadie blanc, Vandal-Cliche and Geisenheim.
 In 2008, vines used in red wine made up 60% of the total planted area.